Martha Mears: Film

 She was also the singing voice of many film actresses, notably singing for Marjorie Reynolds in the debut of "White Christmas" in the movie Holiday Inn (1942), for Rita Hayworth in Cover Girl and for one of Lucille Ball's songs in DuBarry Was a Lady (1943).
 Her other movie credits include dubbing the singing voices of actresses such as Claudette Colbert, Loretta Young, Hedy Lamarr, Veronica Lake, and Eva Gabor.

 Personal life

-Mears was married to Sidney Brokaw, a violinist, and they had a son.
+Mears was married to Sidney Brokaw, a violinist, and they had two sons.